If you are one of the millions of Americans struggling to pay your debts and make ends meat, you are not alone.

 While debt relief services can help you avoid bankruptcy, it is important to understand that there are certain qualification and program completion requirements involved.

 To find the best debt relief programs for you, it is best to assess your debt-to-income ratio and speak to a professional.
-A professional counselor can help you take stock of the debt you currently owe, what type of plan will fit your current needs and how much you will be able to pay off.
+A professional counselor can help you take stock of the debt you currently owe, what type of plan will fit your current needs, and how much you will be able to pay off.

 Do Debt Relief Programs Work?

-There are a number of factors that can impact the success of a debt relief program for borrowers.
+It’s best to seek debt relief before your debt goes out of hand.
+But do debt relief programs really work?
+Yes, but there are a number of factors that can impact the success of a debt relief program for borrowers.

+For example, if you choose to work with a debt relief company, you will need to ensure that the company is reputable and has a good track record of success.
 Always check the reviews of the company at the Better Business Bureau and the Consumer Financial Protection Bureau before you decide to work with a company.

-However, committing and sticking with your repayment programs means you will be able to pay off your debt sooner for less money.
+Personal commitment is another important part of a successful program.
+Most debt relief programs will take a few years to complete successfully.
+However, committing and sticking with the repayment program means you will be able to pay off your debt sooner for less money.

 Types of Debt That Qualify for Debt Relief Programs